SaxxonPike/Saxxon.Xml/README.md

 ### Manipulation

-Add text and comments to an existing node.
+Append text and comments to an existing node.

 ```c#
 // this produces, inside the first child node: